ropensci/osmapiR/README.md

 An R interface to [OpenStreetMap API v0.6](https://wiki.openstreetmap.org/wiki/API_v0.6) for fetching and saving raw geodata from/to the OpenStreetMap database.
-It allows to access other OSM data than the maps data (map notes, GPS traces, changelogs and users).
+This package allows to access OSM maps data as well as map notes, GPS traces, changelogs and users data.
 To access the OSM map data for purposes other than editing or exploring the history of the objects see [Related packages](README.md#related-packages).